60dimension/IELTS-Vocabularies/Vocabulary03.md

 The bottom line is that it's not profitable.

-My mother only gets sixteen shilling a week.
+My mother only gets sixteen shillings a week.

 He wore patent leather shoes.